Articulation GAN: Unsupervised modeling of articulatory learning: Introduction

 This learning is complicated by the fact that sound is an entirely different modality compared to articulatory gestures.
 Children need to learn to control and move articulators from sound input without direct access to the articulatory data of their caregivers.
 While some articulators are visible (such as lips and tongue tip, jaw movement), many are not (vocal folds, tongue dorsum).
 There is debate on whether spoken language acquisition is fully unsupervised due to direct and indirect negative evidence \cite{lust06}.
 Articulatory learning, however, is likely fully unsupervised.
 Caregivers ordinarily do not provide any explicit feedback about articulatory gestures to language-acquiring children.

-Most models of human speech production output audio data of speech from some input (such as text in TTS, spectral representations, or hidden latent space) without articulatory representations.
-In actual speech, however, humans control articulators and airflow, while a separate physical process of sound propagation results in sounds of speech based on shape of the vocal tract.
+Most models of human speech production output audio data of speech without articulatory representations.
+In actual speech, however, humans control articulators and airflow, while a separate physical process results in sounds of speech.

 To build a more realistic model of human spoken language, we propose a new deep learning architecture within the GAN framework \cite{goodfellow14,radford15,donahue19,begus19,begusCiw,begus22Interspeech}.
 In our proposal, the decoder (synthesizer or the Generator network) learns to output approximates of human articulatory gestures while never accessing articulatory data.
 The generated articulatory gestures are represented with thirteen channels that match the twelve channels used to record human articulators during electromagnetic articulography (EMA) plus an additional channel for voicing.
 The generated articulatory movements are then passed through a separate \textit{physical model} of sound generation that takes articulatory channels and converts them into waveforms.
 This physical model is taken from a pre-trained EMA-to-speech model (ema2wav) which transforms electromagnetic articulography into speech waveforms \cite{wu22}.
 This physical model component is a model of physical sound propagation and is cognitively irrelevant, which is why its weights are not updated during training.